zhihanyang2022/pytorch-ppo/README.md

 *How is this implementation different from SB3's?*

 They are supposed to be exactly the same, except that this repo doesn't have certain arguments, which are default to None or False in SB3 anyways.
 The hyper-parameters in config files were copied from rl-baselines3-zoo.
+These hyper-parameter values are good because they are tuned.

 *How to extend this codebase for research purposes?*